thomkav/nyc19_ds21_foottraffic_team2/README.md

 ## TODO:

-Investigate the Yelp Dataset - Thomas
+Investigate the Yelp Dataset, and index by zipcode - Thomas

 Link the MTA Turnstile Data with Zipcodes - Davide